ChemAI-Lab/Math4Chem/website/_build/html/_sources/intro.md

 ## Outline

-The outline of the course can be found in this [[pdf]](https://github.com/ChemAI-Lab/Math4Chem/blob/main/website/Lecture_Notes/outline_F2024.pdf)
+The outline of the course can be found [here](https://github.com/ChemAI-Lab/Math4Chem/blob/main/website/Lecture_Notes/outline_F2025.pdf)

 ## Resources